 It is hard to imagine a more picturesque and ideally situated city than Colmar.
 The capital of the Haut Rhin departement, harmonious – and impossibly beautiful – Colmar is a maze of cobbled pedestrian malls and centuries-old Alsatian-style buildings; many painted in surprise tones of blue, orange, red or green.
 And what’s more, Colmar is an excellent base for exploring the Route du Vin, or the German university city of Freiburg and the delightful Swiss city of Basel.
 It is, in every sense of the word, at the center of Europe.

-However, unlike the city of Strasbourg – the capital of the Alsace region – the first official mention of Colmar didn’t occur until the 9th century.
+However, unlike the city of Strasbourg – the Alsace region’s capital – the first official mention of Colmar didn’t occur until the 9th century.
 Yet historians are certain that humans have been in the Alsace region for thousands of years; the Celtic Gauls controlled France for several centuries until the Romans invaded France in the last century BC.
-By 52 BC, the Romans had tightened their grip over France, although for the next couple of years, the indigenous Gauls fought a campaign of guerrilla warfare and stood up to them in several match-drawn pitched battles.
+By 52 BC, the Romans had tightened their grip over France, although, for the next couple of years, the indigenous Gauls fought a guerrilla warfare campaign and stood up to them in several match-drawn pitched battles.
 Ultimately, though, the Romans reigned supreme and controlled most of Western Europe for centuries.

 That was until the 5th century AD when the Western Roman Empire collapsed, and Gaul became ripe for conquest.
 The Alemanni – an alliance of Germanic-speaking people who occupied the Rhine region in modern-day Germany – invaded the Alsace region and parts of Switzerland in 406 AD.
-They managed to keep control over Alsace until 496 AD when the Alemanni were subjugated by the Frankish King Clovis I at the Battle of Tolbiac.
-Alsace was governed by a Frankish duke as part of the broader kingdom for several centuries.
-The first mention of Colmar occurred in 823, referred to as ‘Columbarium Fiscum’ by a monk called Notker Balbulus.
+They managed to keep control over Alsace until 496 AD, when the Alemanni were subjugated by the Frankish King Clovis I at the Battle of Tolbiac.
+Alsace was governed by Frankish dukes as part of the broader kingdom for several centuries.
+Colmar’s first mention occurred in 823, referred to as ‘Columbarium Fiscum’ by a monk called Notker Balbulus.
 History records that after the treaty of Verdun in 843, Alemannia became a province of the eastern kingdom of Louis the German, a precursor to the Holy Roman Empire.
-In 800, Charlemagne, son of the Frankish ruler Charles Martel was crowned the first Holy Roman Emperor – a vast territory that was split into further smaller kingdoms.
+In 800, Charlemagne, son of the Frankish ruler Charles Martel, crowned the first Holy Roman Emperor – a vast territory that was split into further smaller kingdoms.

 The events of the 17 and 18th centuries were no less tumultuous.
 At the tender age of five, the Roi Soleil (Sun King) ascended the throne as Louis XIV.
 After the Thirty Years’ War (1618-48), Louis created the first centralized state – Colmar was ceded to French control by the 1679 Treaties of Nijmegen.